hyperhq/docs.hypercontainer.io/get_started/install.md

 ## Install on Mac

-To install Hyper for Mac, you need install VirtualBox 5.0, then download and Install the [hyper-mac.pkg](http://hyper-install.s3.amazonaws.com/hyper-mac.pkg)
+To install Hyper on Mac OS X, you need first to install VirtualBox 5.0, then download and Install the [hyper-mac.pkg](http://hyper-install.s3.amazonaws.com/hyper-mac.pkg)

 ![Hyper for Mac](https://trello-attachments.s3.amazonaws.com/55b62cf71a91815134fb04d1/620x438/1777c86bec3f4ca95ff9ff5eb8552c39/Install_Hyper_2015-07-30_00-50-54.png)

-The Hyper Mac contains
+The Hyper Mac package contains

 - `hyperd` Daemon, which could be controled with `launchctl`
 - `hyper` cli tool with
-- An uninstall shell script at `/opt/hyper/bin/uninstall-hyper.sh`
+- An uninstall shell script, located under `/opt/hyper/bin/uninstall-hyper.sh`

-> If you need uninstall hyper and clean all existing images and containers, call the uninstall script with `--purge` flag.
+> If you need to uninstall hyper and clean all existing images and containers, call the uninstall script with `--purge` flag.

-> VirtualBox is an open source hypervisor by Oracle.
+> VirtualBox is an open source hypervisor provided by Oracle.

 ## Build from source